nihal111/nihal111.github.io/_posts/2017-05-04-Google-Summer-of-Code.markdown

 - GSoC
 ---

-Summer has kicked off with great news.
-My proposal for the Google Summer of Code with MovingBlocks- Terasology has been selected.
+Summer has kicked off with great news -- my proposal for Google Summer of Code with MovingBlocks-Terasology has been selected.

-## What is the Google Summer of Code?
+## What is Google Summer of Code?

 {: .center}
 ![GSoC]({{ site.baseurl }}/img/GSoC.png "GSoC")

-To the uninitiated, Google Summer of Code is a global program targeted at bringing university students into open source.
-Students work with an open source organization on a 3 month programming project during their summer break.
-Google first selects around 200 organisations and funds their open source projects.
-It's a win-win.
-The students get an awesome learning experience and a huge stipend.
-The organisations get a lot of work done from the dedicated students.
-Well, Google just plays the nice guy being a good Samaritan.
+For the uninitiated, Google Summer of Code is a global program aimed at bringing university students into open source.
+Students work with an open source organization on a 3-month programming project during their summer break.
+Google selects around 200 organizations and funds their projects.
+It's a win-win: students get an amazing learning experience and a generous stipend, organizations get dedicated contributors, and Google gets to play the benevolent patron.

-This would be MovingBlocks' second GSoC selection as a mentoring organisation, which makes it a veteran org already.
-With a total of 10 slots this year, way more than last year's 3, this summer might prove to be the immensely productive for MovingBlocks.
+This is MovingBlocks' second GSoC selection as a mentoring organization -- veteran status, basically.
+With 10 slots this year (up from last year's 3), this summer could be enormously productive for MovingBlocks.

 ## What is MovingBlocks- Terasology?

 {: .center}
 ![Gooey]({{ site.baseurl }}/img/gooey.jpg "Gooey")

-[Moving Blocks- Terasology](https://github.com/MovingBlocks/Terasology) is a minecraft-like open source game built in a voxel world.
-A [voxel](https://en.wikipedia.org/wiki/Voxel) world is essentially a 3-D world made up from blocks.
-Terasology is still in it's Alpha stage, but what makes it really special is it's modularity.
-With a huge, diverse set of modules already developed/in-development, Terasology offers amazing possibilities.
-It has a very basic minimal engine, where even core features like health, inventory, combat etc can be added on top or removed as plug-in modules.
+[MovingBlocks-Terasology](https://github.com/MovingBlocks/Terasology) is a Minecraft-like open source game built in a voxel world.
+A [voxel](https://en.wikipedia.org/wiki/Voxel) world is essentially a 3D world made up of blocks.
+Terasology is still in its Alpha stage, but what makes it special is its modularity.
+With a huge, diverse set of modules already developed or in development, Terasology offers amazing possibilities.
+It has a minimal engine where even core features like health, inventory, and combat can be added or removed as plug-in modules.

 ## What am I doing?